slowernews/wisdom-tldr/chapters/chapter_appendix.md

 "The reward for getting on the stage is fame.
 The price of fame is that you can’t get off stage." (...)
 "You want to be rich and anonymous, not poor and famous."
 -- Naval Ravikant*

+> *"Brand is just a perception, and perception will match reality over time.
+Sometimes it will be ahead, other times it will be behind.
+But brand is simply a collective impression some have about a product."
+-- Elon Musk*

 > *"He who is known as an early riser need not get up until noon.*
 -- Proverb*